JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 These log files contain lines of the form `accuracy is X`, where `X` is the percent frame-classification error.
 The log file name contains the iteration number in training the neural net (e.g. `compute_prob_train.10.log` contains accuracy on the training data for the `10`th iteration).

-There are two important kinds of frame-classification accuracy: (1) the accuracy on the `train`ing set, and (2) the accuracy on a held-out `valid`ation set.
-The filename of the log contains information as to whether the statistics pertain to the training set or the validation set (i.e. `compute_prob_train.*.log` is the accuracy on the `train`ing set, and `compute_prob_valid.*.log` is the accuracy on the `valid`ation set).
+There are two important kinds of frame-classification accuracy: (1) the accuracy on the `training` set, and (2) the accuracy on a held-out `validation` set.
+The filename of the log contains information as to whether the statistics pertain to the training set or the validation set (i.e. `compute_prob_train.*.log` is the accuracy on the `training` set, and `compute_prob_valid.*.log` is the accuracy on the `validation` set).

 These two accuracies give you very important information.
 Here is an example graph of these two metrics over time, where time is measured in iterations of backpropagation during training.
 We can see that on the training data, accuracy is reaching over 80%, but on the held-out validation data, the performance is actually getting worse over time, sinking towards 20% accuracy.
 This model has overfit the training data.